 That meant you had to find the meaning of life in pleasures outside the realms of school, of your reality.
 Unless you were into team sports, or you were one of those really intimidating kids with older friends who'd drive you round, blasting happy hardcore bangers from the sub-woofer in the boot while smoking a 10-deck of Lambert & Butler Blue, it’s pretty likely you were at home, watching TV.
 Subtract the popular kids and the sports teams, and you’re left scraping the social barrel of high-schoolers, to find people like me and my friend Alexandra: the losers.
 But people like us, all over the world, didn’t fear: we were in on a secret.
 And her name was Buffy (cue theme song).

-Today marks the 20th anniversary of Buffy the Vampire Slayer’s first ever airing.
-This was the show that depicted the first lesbian kiss on American TV; a show which took the usual ‘blonde girl with a ditsy name who dies in the first scene of a horror’ and made her a heroic, deeply flawed, feminist icon who saved the world over and over again, often costing her her life, or the life of her soulmates, Angel and Spike.
+As of this week, you can watch all of Buffy the Vampire Slayer for free on All4.
+That means you can watch the show that depicted the first lesbian kiss on American TV; a show which took the usual ‘blonde girl with a ditsy name who dies in the first scene of a horror’ and made her a heroic, deeply flawed, feminist icon who saved the world over and over again, often costing her her life, or the life of her soulmates, Angel and Spike.
 The show featured a clan of unlikely losers with both strengths and weaknesses, who supported each other in their constant, secret fight to save the world from falling into the Hellmouth, and into oblivion.
 Here was a show that put us – the high-school losers – on screen and gave us the power to save the world.

 “She's the most important high school outsider that I think has ever been on television, mainly because you never felt like she was going to try to fit in,” Ben Schofield, avid Buffy fan number one tells Refinery29.
 “There was never a suggestion that she was going to try to become cool because you knew that she was so above that.
 It was like being a teenager but seeing it through the eyes of your adult self.
 And all of that stuff mattered.”